mavillez/Oblivion/docs/source/compilation.rst

   $ ls /mnt/beegfs/apps/4.7.x/software/impi/2021.4.0-intel-compilers-2021.4.0/mpi/2021.4.0/

-   benchmarks  bin  binding  env  etc  include  lib  libfabric  licensing  man  modulefiles  test
+   benchmarks  bin  include  lib  man

-So, here we show all the listed folders.
+So, here we show some of the listed folders.
 Lets set the paths to be used in the Makefile

 .. code-block:: julia